 Dermalogica is a skincare brand that sells a wide variety of products, from cleansers to exfoliants to sunscreen.
 The brand claims to provide “professional-grade skin care.”

 We’ll review Dermalogica's Daily Microfoliant Exfoliator, Special Cleansing Gel, and Dynamic Skin Recovery SPF50 Moisturizer.

-Dermalogica Daily Microfoliant Exfoliator Review
+Daily Microfoliant Exfoliator Review

-A medical review published in the Journal of Drugs in Dermatology found that colloidal oatmeal actually increases expression of genes related to skin barrier function, and improves skin dryness and moisturization.
+A medical review published in the Journal of Drugs in Dermatology found that topical use of colloidal oatmeal increases expression of genes related to skin barrier function, and has a moisturizing effect.

 Camellia sinensis (tea) leaf extract is a more potent version of raw tea leaves.
 As we documented in our Hanacure reviews article, this ingredient is proven in clinical trials to delay signs of skin aging when applied topically.

 Hydrogenated coconut acid is a mixture of fatty acids from coconut.
 It’s used rather than whole coconut oil because it’s thought to be less likely to clog pores.

 A 2018 meta-study found that coconut oil was one of the most effective plant oils for anti-aging, so we’ll consider this ingredient potentially effective.

 Papain, which is an enzyme sourced from papaya plants, may be a questionable choice for a skincare product.